 The purpose of the project is to connect the community to its natural surroundings and the many activities they offer.
 The center will provide geographical, cultural, historical and recreational information about the peninsula portion of Dauphin Island Parkway – the southernmost part of the City of Mobile in Mobile County, Alabama.

-The Visitor Center project features repurposing a former USTD site into a green facility showcasing Mobile’s coastal ecotourism opportunities in Dog River and Mobile Bay by developing and implementing an in-person, low-impact development-based, digital technology kiosk with a local, regional, state and coastal resource directory for citizens and tourists.
+The Visitor Center project features repurposing a former USTD site into a green facility showcasing Mobile’s coastal ecotourism opportunities in Dog River and Mobile Bay by developing and implementing an in-person, low-impact development-based, kiosk with a local, regional, state and coastal resource directory for citizens and tourists.

 The implementation of this marketing tool will educate the public about Mobile’s water-based recreational opportunities, natural resources and the need for low impact re-development while boosting the community’s economy.